 Platinum members are also eligible for this benefit.

 After you stay 25 times or 50 paid nights at any Hyatt hotel, you'll be eligible for the chain's highest elite level, Diamond Gold Passport.
 You'll get perks like confirmed suite upgrades at booking, free internet, and access to the Regency or Grand club, where you'll be able to take advantage of snacks and drinks in the evening and a continental breakfast each morning.
 Alternatively, in hotels without a lounge, you'll get a free full buffet in the restaurant, or, at some properties, free breakfast delivered to your room, making Hyatt's program the most generous of the lot.

 Marriott Rewards members who stay 50 nights each year will earn Gold status.
 Members at that level will receive lounge access at JW Marriott, Autograph Collection, Renaissance and Marriott hotels, where they'll be able to take advantage of a free continental breakfast each day.
-Other Marriott hotels don't include this benefit, unfortunately, though some, such as Residence Inn, offer a free breakfast for all guests.
+Other Marriott hotels don't include this benefit, unfortunately, though some, such as Residence Inn, offers a free breakfast for all guests.
 Platinum members are also eligible for free breakfast in the lounge.

 At Starwood Hotels, guests who stay 25 times or 50 nights (including award redemptions) earn Platinum status, which comes along with free continental breakfast at any hotel.
 The benefit varies from property to property, but many, particularly those in Asia and Europe, let you have the full buffet for free, and some even cover entrees ordered off the menu.
 There's no room service option, unfortunately, so if you want breakfast in bed, Hyatt's the way to go.